pnpm/pnpm.io/docs/workspaces.md

 ## Troubleshooting

 pnpm cannot guarantee that scripts will be run in topological order if there are cycles between workspace dependencies.
 If pnpm detects cyclic dependencies during installation, it will produce a warning.
-If pnpm is able to find out wich dependencies are causing the cycles, it will display them too.
+If pnpm is able to find out which dependencies are causing the cycles, it will display them too.

 If you see the message `There are cyclic workspace dependencies`, please inspect workspace dependencies declared in `dependencies`, `optionalDependencies` and `devDependencies`.